DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/offset.md

 Specifies the minute offset within Scheduler, indicating the starting point of a day.

 ---
-The offset is a multiple of 5 and can range from -1440 to 1440.
+The offset is a multiple of 5 and can range from -1440 minutes (-24 hours) to 1440 minutes (24 hours).
 For instance, if you set the offset to 240, the day starts at 04:00 AM instead of 00:00.

 You can combine this property with [startDayHour](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#startDayHour), [endDayHour](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#endDayHour), and [cellDuration](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#cellDuration).
-For example, the following code uses all these properties, and as a result the day starts at 4:40 and ends at 12:00.
+For example, the following code uses all these properties, and as a result, the day starts at 4:40 AM and ends at 12:00 PM.

 ---
 ##### jQuery